getfem/getfem/doc/sphinx/source/userdoc/model_object.rst

    string which designate the variable. ``niter`` is the number of copy of the variable.

+.. c:function:: add_filtered_fem_variable(name, mf, region)

+   Add a variable being the dofs of a finite element method ``mf`` only specific region.
+   (The standard way to define ``mf`` in |gf| is to define in the whole domain.)
+   ``name`` is a string which designate the variable. ``region`` is the number of region.
+   This function will select the degree of freedom whose shape function is non-zero on the given region.
+It is also possible to select the degrees of freedom by `partial_mesh_fem`.
+If  |mo| object have different mesh, you can add the coupling terms using the interpolation transformations.
+(See :ref:`ud-interNMM` )

 .. c:function:: add_fem_data(name, mf, niter=1)

    Add a data being the dofs of a finite element method ``mf``. ``name`` is a